 - After injections or surgical procedures.

 - Current medication:

-- Including aspirin, non-steroidal anti-inflammatory drugs, warfarin and complementary/alternative preparations.
+- Including aspirin, clopidogrel, non-steroidal anti-inflammatory drugs, warfarin and other anticoagulants.

 - Remember drug interactions between warfarin and other medications that prolong the international normalised ratio (INR).